WallE256/Iunctio/README.md

 of connections, you can change the minimum render size.

-Clicking on a node highlights the node in this and other diagrams; see the brushing-and-linking section for more information.
+Clicking on a node highlights the node in this and other diagrams; see the brushing-and-linking section for more information The [timeline](#timeline) feature is implemented for the sunburst diagram as well.

-#### Distribution Diagram
+#### Statistical Diagram

-If you want to get a good overview of when e-mails were sent, the Distribution Diagram is a good option.
-It shows a distribution of e-mails over the lifespan of the data set.
+If you want to get a good overview of when e-mails were sent, the Statistical Diagram is a good option.
+It shows a statistical of e-mails over the lifespan of the data set.

 You can pick either a distribution diagram or histogram; the former shows the height for each point in time, while the histogram divides the time up into buckets and then counts the nodes for each of those buckets.

 To reduce clutter from very high spikes, there is also an option to display the logarithm of the frequencies, so the graph is smoothened out and lower frequencies are still visible.

+There are three varieties of the statistical diagram: the email frequency diagram, the total sentiment diagram and the average sentiment diagram.
+The former shows the distribution of emails over time, while the latter two give the average/total sentiment of emails for each moment in time.

+#### Adjacency Matrix

+The adjacency matrix is useful for identifying communities/clusters within the data set and looking at how individual nodes behave.

+There are three varieties available: the edge-frequency matrix (which colors the squares according to the number of edges between the two nodes), the sentiment matrix (which colors the squares according to the average sentiment of those emails) and the email type matrix (which colors them according to the email type, TO or CC).

+The [clustering](#clustering), hover interactivity, [brushing-and-linking](#brushing-and-linking) and
+[timeline](#timeline) features are implemented for the adjacency matrix as well.

 ### List of Features